Inari Medical

 Acquisition in 2014

 Berchtold GmbH & Co.
-KG is a manufacturer and distributor specializing in surgical equipment, focusing on the research, development, manufacture, and installation of products for surgical operating room applications.
-Established in 1922 and headquartered in Tuttlingen, Germany, the company operates through various subsidiaries located in countries such as the United States, Brazil, China, France, India, Italy, Japan, Malaysia, Spain, and the United Kingdom, serving customers on a global scale.
+KG is a manufacturer and distributor specializing in surgical equipment for operating room applications.
+Founded in 1922 and headquartered in Tuttlingen, Germany, the company has established a global presence with subsidiaries in countries including the United States, Brazil, China, France, India, Italy, Japan, Malaysia, Spain, and the United Kingdom.
+Berchtold focuses on the research, development, manufacture, and installation of a diverse range of products designed to meet the needs of surgical environments, serving customers worldwide.

 Patient Safety Technologies